-E.4.3 Executive Summary
+E.4.2.1 Executive Summary

-Each Offer should provide a summary of no more than three pages of the information contained in the following sections.
+Each Offer should provide a summary of no more than three (3) pages of the information contained in the following sections.

-E.4.4 General Team Information and Firm(s) Data
+E.4.2.2 General Team Information and Firm(s) Data

-Each Offeror should provide the following information for the Design-Builder and each of its subconsultants.
+Each Offeror should provide the following information for the Contractor and each of its subconsultants.

-- A. Name(s), address(es), and role(s) of each firm (including all sub-consultants) - B. Firm profile(s), including: - i.
-Age - ii.
-Firm history(ies) - iii.
-Firm size(s) - iv.
-Areas of specialty/concentration - v.
-Current firm workload(s) projected over the next year - vi.
+- A. Name(s), address(es), and role(s) of each firm (including all sub-consultants)

+- B. Firm profile(s), including:

+- i.
+Age

+- ii.
+Firm history(ies)

+- iii.
+Firm size(s)

+- iv.
+Areas of specialty/concentration

+- v.
+Current firm workload(s) projected over the next year

+- vi.
 Provide a list of any contract held by the Offeror where the contract was terminated (either for default or convenience).
 This list should also identify any contracts that resulted in litigation or arbitration between the Owner and the Offeror.
 If the Offeror has multiple offices, only contracts held by the office submitting this proposal need be listed. - C. Description of the team organization and personal qualifications of key staff, including: - i.
-Identification of the single point of contact for the Design-Builder. - ii.
+Identification of the single point of contact for the Contractor. - ii.
 Organizational chart illustrating reporting lines and names and titles for key participants proposed by the team. - iii.
-Resumes for each key participant on the team, including definition of that person's role, relevant project experience, and current workload over the next two years.
+Resumes for each key participant on the team, including definition of that person's role, relevant project experience, and current workload over the next two years. - iv.

-iv.
 Experience that the key team members have working together.

-E.4.5 Relevant Experience and Capabilities
+E.4.2.3 Relevant Experience and Capabilities

-- A. Detailed descriptions of no more than eight (8) projects that best illustrate the team's experience and capabilities relevant to this project.
-On each project description, please provide all of the following information in consistent order: - i.
-Project name and location - ii.
-Name, address, contact person and telephone number for owner reference - iii.
-Brief project description including project cost, square footage, firm's scope of work, and key firm strengths exhibited - iv.
-Identification of personnel involved in the selected project who are proposed to work on this project - vi.
-Project process and schedule data including construction delivery method, and construction completion date (any unusual events or occurrences that affected the schedule should be explained) - vii.
-Construction cost data including pre-construction budget, and actual construction cost (if actual construction cost exceeds original, please explain why)
+Each Offeror should provide detailed descriptions of no more than eight (8) projects that best illustrate the team's experience and capabilities relevant to this project.
+On each project description, please provide all of the following information in consistent order:

+- (i) The name and location of the project;

+- (ii) Name, address, contact person and telephone number for owner reference;

+- (iii) The square footage of the project;

+- (iv) A short narrative of the scope of the contractor's work on the project;

+- (v) The term of the contract;

+- (vi) The initial contract value; and

+- (vii) The final contract value.

-E.4.6 Project Management Plan
+E.4.2.4 Project Management Plan